GenealogyBuff.com - Obituary and Death Notice Collection from Southern Missouri

 Virgil August Luebken

 Virgil August Luebken, son of Gustav A. and Vera M. Ercazeale Luebken, was born Dec.
-29, 1927 in Flagler, Colorado and departed this life May 10, 2003 in Columbia at the age of 75 years.
+29, 1927 in Flagler, Colorado, and departed this life May 10, 2003 in Columbia, at the age of 75 years.

 On Feb.
-14, 1958 he was united in marriage with Bonnie Watts, and of this union six children.
+14, 1958, he was united in marriage with Bonnie Watts, and of this union, six children.

 Virgil served his country with the United States Navy and United States Army from May 8, 1945 until he was honorably discharged Dec.
 31, 1967.
 Following his discharge, he was employed as a supply clerk with civil service at Ft.
 Leonard Wood.
 He enjoyed playing the guitar, but most of all he enjoyed spending time with his family and friends.
 Virgil was of the Lutheran faith.

-He is survived by his wife Bonnie of the home; four daughters, Deborah Willams and husband David of Rolla, Marilyn Sue Brand, Roanoke, Al., Sandra Kay Robinson and husband Noel Dean of Waynesville, Mabel Lee Jones of St. Robert; one son, Freddie Joe Jones of Crocker; one half brother, Larry Smith, state of Arizona; one sister, Alice Mae Carr, Fairbury, Neb.; one uncle, Anton Luebken, state of Arkansas; 14 grandchildren; 15 great-grandchildren; several nieces, nephews, other relatives and friends.
+He is survived by his wife Bonnie of the home; four daughters, Deborah Williams and husband David of Rolla, Marilyn Sue Brand, Roanoke, Al., Sandra Kay Robinson and husband Noel Dean of Waynesville, Mabel Lee Jones of St. Robert; one son, Freddie Joe Jones of Crocker; one half brother, Larry Smith, state of Arizona; one sister, Alice Mae Carr, Fairbury, Neb.; one uncle, Anton Luebken, state of Arkansas; 14 grandchildren; 15 great-grandchildren; several nieces, nephews, other relatives and friends.

 He is preceded in death by his parents; daughter Beverly Jean Jones; an infant twin sister, Vera Luebken; one sister Shirley Ann Moran; and one half sister, Linda Lee Luebken.